boolka/goconfig/README.md

 ### Api

 - `New(context.Context, config.Options) (*config.Config, error)`.
 Creates new config instance.
 Provide `config.Options` object to set config path and etc. If configuration directory is empty the `ErrEmptyDir` sentinel error will be returned.
-- `(*config.Config) Get(context.Context, path string) (any, bool)`.
+- `(*config.Config) Get(context.Context, path string, files ...string) (any, bool)`.
 Get method takes dot delimited configuration path and returns value if any.
+The last parameter specifies which files to allow for searching both with or without extension.
+If omitted, all files will be search through.
+The sequence of transmitted files does not change the original order for searching.
 Second returned value states if it was found and follows comma ok idiom at all.
-- `(*config.Config) MustGet(context.Context, path string) any`.
+- `(*config.Config) MustGet(context.Context, path string, files ...string) any`.
 MustGet method is the same as Get except that it panics if the path does not exist.
 - `(*config.Config) GetVaultClient() *vault.Client`.
 Returns vault client created and configured or provided directly by option.

 #### Config options